2025 Admissions guide

 Applicants via the tertiary pathway must additionally meet the following criteria:

-• Minimum of one week (35 hrs) of veterinary-related experience, i.e. work experience with a veterinarian.
-You must provide evidence of this (see BSc/DVM Admission Statement for details).
+• Minimum of one week (35 hrs) of veterinary-related experience, i.e. work experience with a veterinarian (this can be either paid or unpaid work but must be of clinical nature - observing surgery, diagnostics, and not of general animal experience).
+You must provide evidence of this (see Bachelor of Science Doctor of Veterinary Medicine Application Form (2024/2025 cycle) for details).

 • Minimum of 1 year (full-time equivalent) or 21 credit points (or equivalent) of tertiary study in a natural science-related course.